Bandwidth/examples/postman-collections/README.md

 ## Bandwidth Postman Collection

-The Bandwidth Postman Collection contains several small tutorial sections, and a large API reference section.
+The Bandwidth Postman Collection contains several small tutorial sections, and a large API reference section

 The tutorial sections provide step by step API calls to perform common Bandwidth operations such as ordering phone numbers and creating/modifying phone calls, while the API reference section contains all endpoints in our publicly available [OpenAPI/Swagger specs](https://github.com/Bandwidth/examples/tree/master/public-specs)